 - Understanding AI’s limits helps us appreciate what makes human intelligence unique.

-- Anxiety about AI’s progress reflects deeper concerns about our own value and identity.
+- Anxiety about AI’s progress reflects deeper concerns about work, dignity, identity, and purpose.